 A survey of Eastern religious faith systems including history, beliefs, and analysis

-The course is organized in three modules: (1) Hinduism, (2) Buddhism, and (3) Other Eastern Religions.
+The course distinguishes major Eastern religions, identifies underlying assumptions, and contrasts these with Christianity.
+It is organized in three modules: (1) Hinduism, (2) Buddhism, and (3) Other Eastern Religions.
 3 semester hours of undergraduate credit.
-Credit will not be awarded if the student has completed BRS 17.
+Credit will not be awarded if the student completed BRS 17.

-2. Detect common underlying themes of Eastern religions.
+2. Detect common themes and contrasting ideals among Eastern religions

-Credit for the course requires a score of 70% or greater on three multiple choice examinations, a 2,000 word paper analyzing one Eastern religion, and a 2,000 word paper comparing and contrasting two other Eastern religions.
+Credit.
+Credit for the course requires a score of 70% or greater on three multiple choice examinations, a 2,000-word paper analyzing one Eastern religion, and a 2,000-word paper comparing and contrasting two other Eastern religions.
 Also required are two discussion forum postings for each module.
 The exams and papers count for 20% each toward the course grade.
 A sample exam problem is given below.